soulasvalentin/updater/README.md

 Desktop multi-platform updater.
-Admins uploads their application to a public repository and end-users download missing or changed files only form the same repository
+Admins uploads their application to a public repository and end-users download missing or changed files only from the same repository

 ## How to use